West High School principal apologizes for email scheduling racially segregated meetings

 A conservative legal group is challenging the Madison School District over a West High School email sent to families last week that offered what appeared to be racially segregated meetings for families to process the verdict in the trial of the white Minneapolis police officer convicted of killing George Floyd.

-The Wisconsin Institute for Law and Liberty sent a letter to Superintendent Carlton Jenkins on Monday highlighting part of an email sent to West High School parents that included a "Zoom link for parents of color" and a "Zoom link for white parents."
+The Wisconsin Institute for Law and Liberty sent a letter to Superintendent Carlton Jenkins on Monday highlighting part of an email sent to West High School parents that included a "Zoom link for parents of color" and a "Zoom link for white parents" for meetings that happened Thursday.
 The letter called for the end of all "racial segregation immediately."

 "Our hope is that Dr. Jenkins will take a fresh look at this and say racism and segregation has no place in the Madison Metropolitan School District," WILL deputy counsel Daniel Lennington said.

-The email to West High parents stated that in the wake of the guilty verdict of former Minneapolis police officer Derek Chauvin, "it is very necessary for our families to have space for our families to discuss and process."
+The email to West High parents stated that, in the wake of the guilty verdict of former Minneapolis police officer Derek Chauvin, "it is very necessary for our families to have space to discuss and process."

-In a statement Monday, West High School Principal Karen Boran apologized on behalf of West High School for the wording of the email, and said the school will continue to center anti-racist work around the voices and needs of students, families and staff members of color.
+In a statement Monday, West High School Principal Karen Boran apologized on behalf of the school for the wording of the email, and said the school will continue to center anti-racist work around the voices and needs of students, families and staff members of color.

 Boran said the intent was to offer Madison West parents access to "affinity spaces" to discuss the topic of police brutality against people of color.
-Those spaces, Boran said, were offered as a supportive place for people with shared identities or common experiences to come together.
+Those spaces, Boran said, were offered as supportive places for people with shared identities or common experiences to come together.

 "This message did not convey our intention in a manner that supports our core values," she said.
 "Our wording in the communication we sent lacked clarity."